chauxvive/FeynmanTributePage/README.md

 # Richard Feynman Tribute Page

-## This is my Feynman Tribute Page from Free Code Camp's Responsive Design Certificate
+### This is my Feynman Tribute Page from Free Code Camp's Responsive Design Certificate

-### This is a simple project using the Chicago Tribute stylesheet for a clean, newspaper-like look.
+### This is a simple one-page project using the Chicago Tribute stylesheet for a clean, newspaper-like look.